 Sydney has a big Chinese population and the Chinese district is very central right on the corner of the CBD.
 Here you can enjoy Chinese food in small restaurants or in big food courts.
 The Chinese style shopping mall Paddy’s Market is also worth a visit.

 Between Chinatown and Darling Harbour there is a nice quiet garden, The Chinese Garden of Friendship.
 Here you really get a feeling like being in China!

-Darling Harbour had an amazing playground for children, with lots of families spending time on a hot weekend afternoon.
-Why didn’t I take a child with me on this trip, so I could spend more time in this nice place?
+Darling Harbour also has an amazing playground for children, with lots of families spending time on during hot summer afternoons.
+Why didn’t I take a child with me on this trip?
+That would have helped me spend more time in this fantastic place.

-When you’ve seen enough of Darling Harbour you can take a Sydney Ferry back to Circular Quay from one of the ferry wharfs around the harbour.
-For example at the Pyrmont Bay wharf right behind the Maritime Museum.
+When you’ve seen enough of Darling Harbour take a Sydney Ferry back to Circular Quay from one of the ferry wharfs around the harbour, for example Pyrmont Bay Wharf right behind Maritime Museum.

 Or, if your legs are not tired after all walking, just cross the walking-bridge back to the CBD and Chinatown, to end your self-guided Sydney walking tour.

 So that was it, the top sights of Central Sydney.

 Sydney offers a lot more to see if you go to the suburbs or walk along the Pacific coastline.
 The easiest way to get to Sydney beaches is to take a regular ferry from Circular Quay to Watsons Bay across the bay.
 This article will show you Watsons Bay and its beaches:

 Once in Sydney, Bondi Beach is a must see.
 Take a bus to Bondi Beach and spend a day on the white sands, or walk south from Bondi along the ocean shore.
 You can walk all the way to Coogee Beach, or even further if you like.

 Bondi Beach, Sydney, Australia